Friday, October 24, 2025

 And, of course, some of the address has also been cut out completely, in order to make a 5-minute speech fit a 1-minute ad.
 But none of the deleted parts negate in any way the import and sense of Reagan's comments.
 In fact, as the BBC analysis shows, most of what was left out would have made the anti-tariff point even more strongly.
 So, the claims of the Ronald Reagan Foundation that the ad is "misleading", in some unexplained way, seems incorrect too.

 All that being said, I still wish that the ad had not been broadcast, and that Ontario Premier Doud Ford would stop sticking his oar into international politics.
 He is just making the job of the real trade negotiators harder than it need be.
-Ford is trying to live upto the Captain Canada persona some admirers have labelled him with, but, in reality, he is just a provincial premier with very limited power and influence, and he really needs to stay in his own lane.
-Mr. Sensitivity he is not.
+Even if the intention was laudable, Ford's timing was abysmal, the ads (and Trump's predictable reaction) aired just as real progress wasnbeing made on sectoral tariffs like steel, aluminium, lumber, autos.
+That hard-earned progress is now gone, and may never be recovered.

 UPDATE

-Ford has grudgingly agreed to take the ads down, presumably after Mark Carney and his negotiating team had strong words with him.
+Ford has grudgingly agreed to take the ads down, presumably after Mark Carney and his negotiating team had some strong words with him.

 UPDATE UPDATE

 Once again, Trump called the Ontario ad "fraudulent", "crooked" and "possibly AI", and reiterated his belief that "Ronald Reagan LOVED tariffs".
-None of that is true, as I'm sure Trump really knows.
-But what is true is that Doug "Bull in a China Shop" Ford should keep his butt out of sensitive international negotiations.
+None of that is true, as I'm sure Trump himself really knows.
+But what IS true is that Doug "Bull in a China Shop" Ford should keep his butt out of sensitive international negotiations.
 He is not up to the task. *Sigh*

 No comments: